rjaditya-2702/MLOPS_rjaditya/LAB1/README.md

 Data Science models often need to be shared and presented in an interactive manner for various applications.
 Streamlit provides a convenient platform to build user-friendly interfaces, allowing practitioners to showcase their remarkable machine learning models to a broader audience effectively.

 ## Lab objective
-Before we move forward, we highly recommend completing the [FastAPI_Labs](../FastAPI_Labs/src/) if you haven't already.
-The FastAPI Labs will teach you how to train and host your own machine learning classification model.
-In this new lab, we'll build upon what you learned and add a clean, user-friendly interface to interact with your model.
+In this lab, we implement a Simple Linear Regression model that follows the pattern Y = 2X + 3 + noise and create a user-friendly Streamlit interface to interact with the model.
+The dashboard allows users to input X values and get Y predictions from the trained linear regression model.

 ## Installing required packages